 Using pea gravel for a sandbox is a great alternative to sand.
-Its easy to clean, doesn’t contain much dust, nor does it attract animals, like sand does.
-Its also a cheaper.
-Because pea gravel is small and smooth, its easy for children to play in without getting hurt, although it can pose a choking hazard to younger children.
+It’s easy to clean, doesn’t contain much dust, nor does it attract animals, like sand does.
+It’s also cheaper.
+Since pea gravel is small and smooth, it’s easy for children to play in without getting hurt, although it can pose a choking hazard to younger children.

-In this article we’ll cover all the reasons you should consider using pea gravel in your child’s sandbox while also brining to your attention the reasons some people decide not to.
+In this article, I’ll cover all the reasons you should consider using pea gravel in your child’s sandbox while also bringing to your attention the reasons some people decide not to.

-Benefits of Using Pea Gravel in a Sandbox
+Benefits of Using Pea Gravel for a Sandbox

 First, let’s start with the positives.
 To do this, we’ll compare sand and pea gravel to see how each shapes up.

-Pea Gravel is Easier to Cleaner Than Sand
+Pea Gravel is Easier to Clean Than Sand

 It’s also quicker to dry than sand is, which means you won’t have to worry about mold growing in the pea gravel like it can in wet sand.